Reading time: 7 minutes

 Over time, narcissists develop at least 12 defense mechanisms, which help protect their egos.

-Researchers Perry & Presniak (2014) observed the following defenses in people with narcissistic personality disorders:
+Researchers Perry & Presniak (2014) observed these defenses in people with narcissistic personality disorders:

 [Defense mechanisms are our automatic psychological responses to anxiety, stress, and conflict (American Psychiatric Association, 1994).]